okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-themes/index.md

 On success, this operation returns a `204 No Content` message.

-If the email customization to be deleted is the default, this operation returns a `409 Conflict` message.
+If the email customization that you want to delete is the default, this operation returns a `409 Conflict` message.

 #### Preview an email customization